difang-huang/difang-huang.github.io/index.md

 ---

 **Welcome to my homepage!**
+- I am an assistant professor at Academy of Mathematics and Systems Science, Chinese Academy of Sciences and global affilate at HKU Jockey Club Enterprise Sustainability Global Research Institute.
 - My research focuses on behavioral and experimental economics and finance, with special interest in (1) the risk management of financial intermediation, and (2) human-algorithm interaction in decision-making.

-**Employment**
-- Assistant Professor, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, 2024-.
-- Research Assistant Professor, Faculty of Business and Economics, University of Hong Kong, 2022-2024.

 **Representative Publications**